Ubrus Gold embroidery workshop

-During its existence of the workshop masters created managed very much – the Shroud, liturgical vestments, covers for altar, embroidered icons and much more.
-The level of their artistic and technical craftsmanship was constantly increasing.
-The sophisticated embroideries, made with the finest linens and velvets, were worked with silk threads in a split-stitch technique and also utilized an underside couching technique to secure the decorative gold and silver threads.
+During its existence the workshop masters have created a lot – the Shroud, liturgical vestments, covers for altar, embroidered icons and much more.
+The level of their artistic and technical craftsmanship is constantly increasing.
+The sophisticated embroideries are made on the finest linens and velvet, with silk threads in a split-stitch technique and also utilized an underside couching technique to secure the decorative gold and silver threads.

-The Workshop develops its own designs and sketches for each item; a source of inspiration for the creativity is a rich Byzantine and ancient church tradition.
-The workshop contains unique material on iconography, ornamentation, embroidery, constantly updating collection of books on the history of Christian art.
-Embroiderers work with art historians and painters, allowing the studio working on a high professional level.
+The Workshop develops its own designs and sketches for each item.
+And a source of inspiration for the creativity are a rich Byzantine and ancient church tradition.
+The workshop contains unique material on iconography, ornamentation, and embroidery.
+Besides, constantly enlarges the collection of books on the history of Christian art.
+In addition, the skillful embroiderers work with art historians and painters.
+All this allows the masters to work on a high professional level.

-Advocating for the revival of religious art in its spiritual fullness and original splendor, trying to convey the experience, the workshop annually enrolls new students to a church school of embroidery and gold embroidery.
-For 4 years the students learn the art of ornamental and iconic sewing, embroidery acquainted with the old Russian history, exploring the iconography and church art; composition, ornamental icon-painting and drawing.
+Advocating for the revival of religious art in its spiritual fullness and original splendor, and trying to convey the experience, the workshop annually enrolls new students to a church school of traditional embroidery and gold embroidery.
+As a result, for 4 years the students learn the art of ornamental and iconic sewing, composition, ornamental icon-painting and drawing, based on the knowledge of the old Russian history, the iconography and church art.

-From the first days the students are attracted to work in the workshop.
-The main principle – work within the canon, a focus on the traditions of ancient golden embroideries.
-All work is done by hand, according to old technologies.
-Such work requires extreme concentration, accuracy and internal discipline, because hand embroidery items will participate in the service.
+From the first days the students are motivated to work in the workshop.
+The main principle – work within the canon, and focus on the traditions of ancient golden embroideries.
+All work is manual, according to old technologies.
+Such work requires extreme concentration, accuracy and internal discipline, because hand embroidery items will be in the service.

 As in the Middle Ages, large objects are sewn “in council”, ie collectively.
-This is especially important in today’s world, where reigns the spirit of individualism, competition.
+This is especially important in today’s world, where reigns the spirit of individualism, and competition.
 Work on the big things, such as the Shroud, can take up to 3 years.
-With the participation in it of different masters it is very important to preserve the unity of the composition, tone, character, and general emotional mood of the future temple shrines.
+With the participation of different masters in it, it is very important to preserve the unity of the composition, tone, character, and general emotional mood of the future temple shrines.

-In addition to the canonical principles, Workshop teaches the principle of openness: gold embroidery workshops at Optina farmstead has no “tricks of the trade.”
-Any person can get advice on any matter relating to the embroidery.
+In addition to the canonical principles, Workshop teaches the principle of openness: gold embroidery workshops at Optina farmstead have no “tricks of the trade.”
+Any person can get a piece of advice on any matter relating to the embroidery.

 Following the ancient custom, modern masters do not sign their work.
-In the workshop embroiderers become friends, like-minded people.
-People come together to contribute to the decoration of churches.
+In the workshop embroiderers become friends, and like-minded people.
+And these people come together to contribute to the decoration of churches.